suhasghorp/DiscreteOptimization/README.md

 # DiscreteOptimization

-# Working code for Discrete Optimization course on Coursera
+# My solutions for Discrete Optimization course on Coursera

 This is undoubedly one of the toughest courses I have ever taken.
 The assignment problems get tougher, you will need to switch the solution strategy depending on the size of input data for the same assignnment,